 My situation in Italy is a little unique.
 My husband is from a small (tiny) town between Rome and Naples but we live together in Florence.
 He’s lived outside of Italy in Spain where he made a lot of friends from the Brescia area who he is still very close with today.
 We have friends from the upper thigh of Italy all the way down to the toe and the heel of this country’s geographical boot.
-And, unfortunately, before I met my husband I dated someone from Brescia and I went on a few dates with a few Florentines as well because apparently I’m a giant whore.
+And, unfortunately, before I met my husband I dated someone from Brescia and I went on a few dates with a few Florentines because apparently, I’m a giant whore.
 Some of our closest friends are in Florence, Rome, and of course Cassino and Naples.
 As an outsider I’m always observing people, watching their interactions, listening closely to their words.
-Following them home and then watching them eat dinner through their fourth story window.
+Following them home and then scaling their apartment building so I can watch them eat dinner through their fourth story window.
 Just kidding.
-As a sociologist I’m constantly looking for what societal factors are influencing certain behaviors, what motivates people, what separates them, what makes them the same and what makes them different?

-In Italy, Southerners are often seen as “less educated, closed-knit tribe of closed-minded religious folks.”
-Truly, the South had less money (no money) for education until recently so they’re still catching up (or trying to because apparently they cannot budget worth shit in the South).
-And farming communities tend to have that close-knit culture.
-They were farming people.
-Simple, family obsessed (like stalker obsessed) family people who care about good food, family, friends, and enjoy simple pleasures.
-Socio-economic status always plays into religiosity.
-Meaning that people with less tend to pray more.
-So yeah, the south is still a lot more religious than the North.
-Northerners are career-oriented capitalists.
 Now when I say North and South I’m saying Milan area versus like Campania or further south.
-Florence is central Italy and you’d be surprised how “in the middle” they really are.
-Florence is a communist city, it’s stuck somewhere between deep traditions, it’s old farming roots, and liberal.
+Florence is in central Italy and you’d be surprised how “in the middle” they really are.
+Florence is a communist city, it’s stuck somewhere between deep traditions, it’s old farming roots, and modern.
 It’s a weird combination.
-Florence, in terms of culture, is more like Washington D.C., not really the deep-south, but totally not like the north-east, either.
-Meaning?
-The inhabitants are somewhere between progressive and worldly, liberal and open-minded, and hillbilly yee-haw southern.
-Again, socio-economic status plays in here and Florence has a strange gap between rich and poor, a strong hold on tradition, while it’s simultaneously flooded with outsiders (like me!), and was historically both yee-haw farmland and royalty much like Naples (not saying Florence is like Naples, just that it had both farming and royalty so a weird cultural mix happened).
+Florence has a large gap between the wealthy and the middle class, a strong hold on tradition, while it’s simultaneously flooded with outsiders (like me!), and was historically both yee-haw farmland and royalty much like Naples (not saying Florence is like Naples, just that it had both farming and royalty so a weird cultural mix happened).
 Confusing.
 As.
 Shit.

 Also, it seems that what is “North” or “South” is subjective.
 Our friends in Brescia consider Florence to be “the south” and our friends in the south consider Florence to be “the north.”
 We need a map up in here.

-So, now that we’ve laid all that ground work, let’s talk about my personal experiences because all of these statistics and academic essays already exist.
+So, now let’s talk about my personal experiences.
 Have I personally noticed any truth to the bias between the Italian North and South?
 Sort of.